zhqu1148980644/TMP/leetcode/189-Rotate-Array.md

 2. ##### use cycle replacement

 - Due to the limitation of constant space, we need to move items in place.
-    - Each time we move an item to it's proper place, the item in that place need to be moved too.
+    - Each time we move an item to it's proper place, the item in that place needs to be moved too.
     - For simplicity, we can store the replaced item in the place of the moved item.
 Then back to the first step.
-    - As the step are always the same, this moving loop will finally back to the original place. i.e No need and no way to move anymore.
+    - As all steps are always the same, this moving loop will finally back to the original place. i.e No need and no way to move anymore.
     - Then start at the next index.